atakeskinn/smith-nf-calculator/README.md

-# smith-nf-calculator
+## About the Project
-A Smith-Normalform calculator written in Python, that also outputs and explains all the steps of the algorithm.
+A Smith-Normal-Form calculator written in Python, that also outputs and explains all the steps of the algorithm.
 The implementation uses sympy for the handling of matrices.
+This project is intended for educational use.